ninn-kou/COMP2017-Tutorials/Week 10/Week_10_Tutorial_A.md

 epoll()
 ```

-After the parent reads a child’s message, it sends that child `SIGUSR1`, allowing it to exit.
+After the parent reads a child's message, it sends that child `SIGUSR1`, allowing it to exit.

 The child redirects: